Circle Image Te Anau Waitangi Day Story v2

 Our Trustees - Ngā Kaitarahiti

-Our nine trustees, who form the Board that governs Community Trust South, are appointed by the Minister of Finance for four-year terms.
+Our trustees, who form the Board that governs Community Trust South, are appointed by the Minister of Finance for four-year terms.

 Trustees are from throughout our area and include a mix of community, investment, legal and financial expertise to assist us in achieving high governance standards and to ensure effective stewardship of the significant community resource they are responsible for.